-Every 40 seconds someone takes their life, almost 800,000 people a year around the world.
+Every 45 seconds someone takes their life, an estimated 703,000 people a year around the world.
 For each suicide approximately 135 people suffer intense grief or are otherwise affected resulting in 108 million people, annually, are profoundly impacted by suicidal behaviours.
 For every suicide, 25 people make a suicide attempt and many more have serious thoughts of suicide.

 IASP’s virtual cycling event, Cycle Around the Globe, is back for the eighth year running, to raise awareness of suicide prevention worldwide.

 IASP leads the global effort in suicide prevention.
 World Suicide Prevention Day and the month-long period up to World Mental Health Day, is the primary opportunity throughout the year to raise awareness of suicide and to reduce stigma surrounding it and encourage conversations.

 Cycle Around the Globe aims to raise awareness of suicide prevention and supports IASP’s work promoting evidence-based action to reduce the incidence of suicide and suicidal behaviour.
 Through the new World Suicide Prevention Day theme, ‘Creating Hope Through Action’, The International Association for Suicide Prevention (IASP) encourages the global community to engage in a collaborative effort to cycle any distance to help prevent suicide.